remp2020/crm-users-module/README.md

 If you call `UsersRepository::add` directly in your own extension and it's a regular user, make sure you emit `UserRegisteredEvent` at the end of the process.

-### UserCreatedEvent

-`UserCreatedEvent` used to be an event emitted during user registration.
-This is now deprecated.
-Use `UserRegisteredEvent` and possibly `NewUserEvent` instead.

 ## API documentation

 All examples use `http://crm.press` as a base domain.
 Please change the host to the one you use